Nianago06/Yeo-Language/README.md

+# Yeo-Language
 **Yeo-Language (Japanese: 十の字 / Tō-no-ji)** is an auxiliary constructed language created by Nianago06, designed under the concept of “the simplest possible language.”
-The language is entirely produced by Nianago06 alone; therefore, academic documentation, development records, linguistic consistency verification, and error checking remain insufficient, making it an incomplete language.
+The language is entirely produced by Nianago06 alone; therefore, academic documentation, development records, linguistic consistency verification, and error checking remain insufficient, making it an **incomplete language**.

 Yeo-Language is not intended to function as a native or fully expressive language.
 Instead, it is designed as an auxiliary language, and thus may rely on gestures or proper nouns from other languages to supplement meaning when necessary.